From User Requirements to System Design

 A critical part of any software development project is the requirements gathering.
-If you are unclear about what you are delivering, how will you know when you have achieved it?
-Good user requirements lead to better estimates, improved customer satisfaction, reduced cost and a shorter duration.
+Good user requirements lead to better estimates, improved customer satisfaction, reduced cost and shorter project duration.
+If you are unclear about what you are delivering, how will you know when you have delivered it?

-Three questions to asked before the start of any software development project are:
+Three questions to ask before the start of any software development project are:

 - Why are we building the system?

 - What do we need it to do?